pbzweihander/fediday.org/src/data/day/README.md

   # Required.
 Fallback language
   en: Fediverse Day
   # You can add other language
-  # Currently supported languages: ko
+  # Currently supported languages: ko, zh-CN
   #ko: 연합우주의 날

 # Description of the day